AngelinoPalce/iOS13-Magic8Ball-App/README.md

 Our Mission
 - We will create what was instructed to us.
-This App is a Magic 8 Ball App in which you'll ask anything and the App will Answer you.
+This App is a Dicee App in which we were focusing on Swift Randomization.
+Random number of Dice.
 LOL!

 This project is coming from the App Brewery's Complete App Development Bootcamp.